andreshugueth/monty/README.md

 - Usage: **monty file**
 	- where **file** is the path to the file containing Monty byte code

-- If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE
+- If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status `r colorize("EXIT_FAILURE ", "red")`

 - If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>, followed by a new line, and exit with the status EXIT_FAILURE
 	- where <file> is the name of the file